ZipWits

 • Assess an argument as valid or sound

-• Identify the forms of affirm the antecedent and deny the consequent
+• Identify the forms of common effective arguments

 Deductive Argument